winfredkong/covidtransformer/README.md

 ![Simplified Embedding Architecture](images/embedding_architecture.png?raw=True)

 For optimisation, we first ran our model with MSE loss, but noted that there was huge variation in losses (between batches).
 We hypothesized that this was due to different population sizes and since MSE loss scaled quadratically with this loss, this resulted in large loss for large populations and small loss for small populations.
 This could result in overfitting for large countries.
-As such we decided to run another model with loss $\frac{(tgt-output)^2}{tgt^2}$.

 ## Results
+After training for approximately 50 epochs, we achieved a validation loss of 6368.7090 (RMSE of about 80), and a test loss of 2908.0791 (RMSE of about 40).